-Buller Local Structure Buller Local Structure Plan - Schedule of Submissions Submission No. A Date Received Submitter & Affected Property Nature of Submission Shire Comment Recommendation If we should choose to subdivide in the structure plan is required to display regard for this.
-1 (d) (d) future.
-The western portion of Lot 11 identified as future reserve on the structure plan is contained within the area identified by the Engineers of Structure and subsequently the Minister of Environment as being required to be created as coastion in the form limited development opportunity due western area of Lot 11 differs from the landform of the remainder of the property as illustrated in the below aerial photograph.
-Figure 4 - Aerial photograph & structure plan for Lot 11 の経済がある。 えない a luci -40 Sec.
-The structure plan addresses an area that due to its size. multiple ownership, topography, fluctuating market demand, competing land elsewhere in Geraldron and location on the outer limit of the northern urban growth corridor, would be expected to subdivide and develop over a considerable period of time.
-It is reasonable to assume that the structure plan 100
+Buller Local Structure Buller Local Structure Plan - Schedule of Submissions Submission No. Submitter & Affected Property Nature of Submission Shire Comment Recommendation if we should choose to subdivide in the future. structure plan is required to display regard for this.
+The western portion of Lot 11 identified as future reserve on the structure plan is contained within the area identified by the Environmental Protection Authority and subsequently the Minister of Environment as being required to be created as reserve.
+It is noted that this western area is essentially a coastal dune, that offers limited development opportunity due to it being immediately east of a large exposed dune area.
+The western area of Lot 11 differs from the landform of the remainder of the property as illustrated in the below aerial photograph.
+Figure 4 - Aerial photograph & structure plan for Lot 11 The structure plan addresses an area that due to its size, multiple ownership, topography, fluctuating market demand, competing land elsewhere in Geraldton and location on the outer limit of the northern urban growth corridor, would be expected to subdivide and develop over a considerable period of time.
+It is reasonable to assume that the structure plan